 - They must have separated from university employment.

-Vacation payments must include payment for holidays that fall after the employee's separation date, provided the vacation and floating holiday balance is sufficient to carry them through the holiday, unless the employee will be in a non-vacation eligible position at the new agency.
+Vacation payments must include payment for holidays that fall after the employee's separation date, provided the vacation balance is sufficient to carry them through the holiday, unless the employee will be in a non-vacation eligible position at the new agency.
 In this case the vacation balance is paid, but not the holidays that fall after the separation date.